mitchellwaite/XellLaunch2/README.md

 ## Future items to work on

-- XDKbuild support (it's missing the syscall 0 backdoor)
+- XDKbuild support (it's missing the syscall 0 backdoor, would need to use hvx expansions).
+RGL has syscall 0 so it works fine.
-- `xell-gggggg.bin` support, need to figure out the soc_init issue

 ## Credits